 Located on Falls Lake in Wake County, Blue Jay Point County Park features butterfly gardens, ponds, hiking trails, wildlife habitats and a modern residential facility with a full kitchen and indoor bunk room and classroom.

 This program requires an application and does not use the summer camp enrollment system.
 Submitting an application does NOT guarantee placement in the camp.

-Application deadline Monday, April 13, 2015 at 5:00pm.
+Application deadline has been extended to Monday, May 6, 2015 at 5:00pm.
 A complete application consists of four online forms, all of which must be submitted by the deadline in order for the application to be considered.
 Each application includes questions for the student, for the parent, and two recommendations: one from a current or former science teacher, and one from another adult who knows the student well.
 Adult recommendations should be from someone who has known the student for at least two years and has observed the student’s interactions with a peer group.
 For example, a coach, scout leader, youth group leader, or music teacher.
 Homeschool parents may NOT provide teacher or adult recommendations.
 Please choose another, unrelated adult to complete the recommendation.

 Questions?
 Please contact Kathryn Fromson , Curator of Youth Programs, at 919.707.9951.

 Girls in Science Piedmont Summer Ed-Venture is sponsored by Time Warner Cable's Connect a Million Minds initiative.